Siteimprove/CMS-plugin-Wordpress/tests/live/README.md

 - [Prepublish workflow](https://help.siteimprove.com/support/solutions/articles/80001077559-how-to-run-a-prepublish-check-with-the-new-plugin-ui)
 - [Public SDK loader](https://cdn.siteimprove.net/cms/overlay-latest.js) — inspected version 2.1.3130.1 for iframe, polling and message contracts.
 - The public identity form was inspected without entering credentials; its first step uses `loginId` and a Continue button.
 The subsequent password step still needs authenticated-flow verification.

+## Prepublish completion timing

+After verifying fresh draft handoff, the runner allows five minutes total for the recheck control to appear and the active-check indicator to clear.
+These are UI observations, not proof of backend success.
+The missing-title result assertion is skipped explicitly in both logs and the run summary.
+Restoring it requires confirming the rule and how its result is exposed, then demonstrating that the assertion detects the synthetic issue without matching stale results.